Openhab-Nodes/website/content/en/developer/addons_bindings.md

 ### Populate the Inbox

-If you are able to discover devices or services automatically, you would push those to the openHAB X Inbox.
+If you are able to discover devices or services automatically, you would push those to the OHX Inbox.
 A user can easily pick them up and has a hassle free experience with your Addon.

 A discovery result can have a time-to-live (TTL) value assigned.